tripathiarpan20/US-Transporter-eval/README.md

 # US-Transporter-eval

-This is the evaluation repository of Keypoint models trained on Lung and Wrist Ultrasound videos with work done additionally on the [outdated paper](https://arxiv.org/pdf/2106.05929.pdf "arXiv link")
+This is the evaluation repository of Keypoint models trained on Lung and Wrist Ultrasound relevant to the [arXiv journal](https://arxiv.org/abs/2109.06346 "arXiv link")

 # Setup
 ```